Semantic Security for Quantum Wiretap Channels: Introduction

-In \Cref{sscocqwc}, we show that we can convert a code for the classical-quantum channel which has a small leakage with respect to the strong security criterion into a code which has a small leakage with respect to the semantic security leakage.
-This can be done by restricting the message set to a suitable large subset (which in general depends on the channel), just like for classical wiretap channels~\cite{Wi/Bo}.
-For the case where security is measured in terms of the trace norm instead of the Holevo quantity, the analogous statement was shown before for classical-quantum channels in~\cite{Re/Re}.
-However, these proofs are merely existence statements and give no clue as to how to find the large message subset which provides semantic security.
-We extend the results for the classical-quantum channel in \Cref{totcwtraqc} to quantum channels with the environment entangled with the quantum system, which is completely under the control of a constant eavesdropper.
+In \Cref{sscocqwc}, we prove the well-known semantic-secrecy capacity formula, which is equal to the capacity formula under the strong security criterion, for the most general case of arbitrary, including infinite dimentional channel, under the most stringent semantic security criterion (in terms of mutual information).
+This can be easy shown by slightly modifying the expurgation method~\cite{Ha15}, whereby a code which has a small leakage with respect to the strong security criterion is converted into a code which has a small leakage with respect to the semantic security leakage, making the strong and semantic secrecy capacities equal.
+This statement was at first proven for classical wiretap channels in~\cite{Wi/Bo} and for finite dimensional classical-quantum channels in~\cite{Hay/Mat} and with security measured in trace norm in~\cite{Re/Re}.
+Notice that that the expurgation technique given in~\cite{Ha15} works for any channels including infinite dimensional channel, even non-Gaussian ones.
+The results for the classical-quantum channel extend to quantum channels where the environment, which is completely under the control of a constant eavesdropper, can be entangled with the quantum system.